 Instead, they are plano-convex lenses.
-We can translate this term from Physics to English.
-It means that the lens is flat on one side, and spherical (convex) on the other.
+This means that the lens is flat on one side, and spherical (convex) on the other.

 The downsides of diopter lenses are self-evident.
 They add on to the optical system of your lens, obstructing its meticulous design.
 As they consist of a single piece of glass, there are no correction elements.